Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 ### 2. Crowdfunding

 One thing for sure, [crowdfunding](/blog/crowdfunding-guide) has revolutionized the way individuals and businesses secure financial backing for their projects.
+It has become not only the most popular monetization opportunity but also one of the [best ways to earn money online](#best-ways-to-earn-money-online).
 By harnessing the power of online platforms, you can now reach a vast audience of potential supporters who are eager to contribute to innovative and impactful endeavors.

 _Crowdfunding Average Earning:_ Crowdfunding earnings depend on the success of individual campaigns.
 Successful campaigns can raise anywhere from a few thousand dollars to millions, with some high-profile projects raising tens of millions of dollars.